 The next important decision depends on where in your house you plan to keep your wine.
 Whether in the cellar, the dining room or the kitchen, you’ll need to decide whether you’re looking for a freestanding unit, a countertop cooler or plan on having the wine fridge built in.

 Freestanding wine coolers are fuss-free and require no special skills or tedious installation.
 The simple standalone design of these units means you can keep them in any room, plug them in, and you are good to go.
 These coolers have a vent on the back so, you do need to place them two to four inches away from the wall to allow proper ventilation.
 Also, do not place them inside a cabinet or cupboard as it may block the ventilation.

-Our pick for the best Freestanding Wine Cooler: Ivation Dual Zone Thermoelectric
+Our pick for the best Freestanding Wine Cooler: Schmecke Dual Zone

 Our pick for the best Built In Wine Cooler: Aobosi 15” Wine Cooler